Nearly 90 percent of people 65 and older want to remain in their own home for as long as possible …

 … and 80 percent believe their current residence is where they will always live.
 Here are a variety things you and they can do — as well as assistive products and services — to help them accomplish their goal despite changing physical needs.

-Modifying their home to make it more comfortable, safer, and easier to carry out daily activities when their physical capabilities change.
+Modifying their home to make it more comfortable, safer, and easier to carry out daily activitiwhen their physical capabilities change.
 With these modifications, they may never have to move.
-And, many modifications can be made simply and inexpensively.
+(Here’s a room-by-room guide.)
+Many of these modifications can be made simply and inexpensively.

-Our Daily Living Store section (see menu above) offers a wide variety of products that make life a little easier for people with varying physical needs.
+Our Products for Seniors section (see menu above) offers a wide variety of products that make life a little easier for people with varying physical needs.
 Practical and affordable solutions to help overcome limitations caused by arthritis and other challenges of aging.
 Here are just a few examples: [affiliate links]

 - For arthritic hands, replace door knobs with lever door handles and traditional wall switches with rocker switches.

 - For difficulty getting into or out of a car, use a swivel seat cushion.

 - For better balance, add grab bars in the bathroom toilet and tub (and shower, if separate).